longturn/freeciv21/docs/Modding/Tilesets/Tutorial/02_units.rst

 The ``graphic`` directive above specifies the name that the unit has from the tileset point of view, ``u.alien``.
-The second directive, ``graphic_alt``, gives another name that can be used in case the tileset doesn't support the first one.
-In this case, it is set to ``u.explorer``, which the author of the rules expects to be more widely available than ``u.alien`` --- the Explorer is one of the units used in the default rulesets.
+The second directive, ``graphic_alt``, gives another name that can be used in case the tileset does not support the first one.
+In this case, it is set to ``u.explorer``, which the author of the rules expects to be more widely available than ``u.alien`` --- the :unit:`Explorer` is one of the units used in the default rulesets.
 It is also not completely wrong, since in these rules the aliens are quite peaceful.
-To add support for the Alien unit to our tileset, we thus need to provide the graphics for ``u.alien``.
+To add support for the :unit:`Alien` unit to our tileset, we thus need to provide the graphics for ``u.alien``.
 For this, we will use the sprites below:

 .. figure:: /_static/images/tileset-tutorial/aliens.png
   :alt: A sprite sheet with two alien units, one green and one red.